natalieagus/50005/docs/Programming Assignment/pa2/01-AP-c.md

 # Grading

 We will **manually** check the implementation of your `MODE 3` in both Client and Server source files.
-This will be done during the demo (consult course handout for details).
+This will be done during the live demo in Week 13.
+Schedule can be found in the link on eDimension.

 ## Commit Task 1